james-simkins-pittsburgh/unnatural-selection/README.md

 This game is meant to be a much more advanced version of a game I wrote in Scratch called [Bioform Battle](https://scratch.mit.edu/users/EntropyIncorporated/).

 I hope that, with the Bevy game engine, I can support a much larger map with better graphics.
-I am also adding more complex physics simulation and a greater variety of organism types.
+I am also adding a more complex physics simulation, a greater variety of organism types, and a more sophisticated computer player.